corda/corda/docs/source/protocol-state-machines.rst

           return ptx.toSignedTransaction(checkSufficientSignatures = false)
       }

-      open fun assembleSharedTX(tradeRequest: SellerTradeInfo): Pair<TransactionBuilder, List<PublicKey>> {
+      private fun assembleSharedTX(tradeRequest: SellerTradeInfo): Pair<TransactionBuilder, List<PublicKey>> {
-          val ptx = TransactionBuilder()
+          val ptx = TransactionType.General.Builder(notary)
           // Add input and output states for the movement of cash, by using the Cash contract to generate the states. val wallet = serviceHub.walletService.currentWallet
           val cashStates = wallet.statesOfType<Cash.State>()
           val cashSigningPubKeys = Cash().generateSpend(ptx, tradeRequest.price, tradeRequest.sellerOwnerKey, cashStates)
-          // Add inputs/outputs/a command for the movement of the asset. ptx.addInputState(tradeRequest.assetForSale.ref)
+          // Add inputs/outputs/a command for the movement of the asset. ptx.addInputState(tradeRequest.assetForSale)
           // Just pick some new public key for now.
 This won't be linked with our identity in any way, which is what
           // we want for privacy reasons: the key is here ONLY to manage and control ownership, it is not intended to
           // reveal who the owner actually is.
 The key management service is expected to derive a unique key from some
           // initial seed in order to provide privacy protection. val freshKey = serviceHub.keyManagementService.freshKey()
-          val (command, state) = tradeRequest.assetForSale.state.withNewOwner(freshKey.public)
+          val (command, state) = tradeRequest.assetForSale.state.data.withNewOwner(freshKey.public)
-          ptx.addOutputState(state)
+          ptx.addOutputState(state, tradeRequest.assetForSale.state.notary)
-          ptx.addCommand(command, tradeRequest.assetForSale.state.owner)
+          ptx.addCommand(command, tradeRequest.assetForSale.state.data.owner)

           // And add a request for timestamping: it may be that none of the contracts need this!
 But it can't hurt
           // to have one.
+          val currentTime = serviceHub.clock.instant()
-          ptx.setTime(Instant.now(), timestampingAuthority, 30.seconds)
+          ptx.setTime(currentTime, 30.seconds)
           return Pair(ptx, cashSigningPubKeys)
       }

-This code is longer but still fairly straightforward.
+This code is longer but no more complicated.
 Here are some things to pay attention to:

 1. We do some sanity checking on the received message to ensure we're being offered what we expected to be offered.
 2. We create a cash spend in the normal way, by using ``Cash().generateSpend``.
-See the contracts tutorial if this isn't clear.
+See the contracts tutorial if this part isn't clear.
-3. We access the *service hub* when we need it to access things that are transient and may change or be recreated whilst a protocol is suspended, things like the wallet or the timestamping service.
-Remember that a protocol may be suspended when it waits to receive a message across node or computer restarts, so objects representing a service or data which may frequently change should be accessed 'just in time'.
+3. We access the *service hub* when we need it to access things that are transient and may change or be recreated whilst a protocol is suspended, things like the wallet or the network map.
 4. Finally, we send the unfinished, invalid transaction to the seller so they can sign it.
 They are expected to send back to us a ``SignaturesFromSeller``, which once we verify it, should be the final outcome of the trade.

 As you can see, the protocol logic is straightforward and does not contain any callbacks or network glue code, despite the fact that it takes minimal resources and can survive node restarts.

-.. warning:: When accessing things via the ``serviceHub`` field, avoid the temptation to stuff a reference into a local variable.
-   If you do this then next time your protocol waits to receive an object, the system will try and serialise all your local variables and end up trying to serialise, e.g. the timestamping service, which doesn't make any conceptual sense.
-The ``serviceHub`` field is defined by the ``ProtocolStateMachine`` superclass and is marked transient so this problem doesn't occur.
-It's also restored for you when a protocol state machine is restored after a node restart.
+.. warning:: In the current version of the platform, exceptions thrown during protocol execution are not propagated back to the sender.
+A thorough error handling and exceptions framework will be in a future version of the platform.

 Progress tracking
 -----------------